 Spotify is a confusing platform for many artists who don’t fully understand how to effectively leverage it.
-A lot of artists want to get on official Spotify playlists, but don’t know how.
-Here’s what you need to do:
+A lot of artists are curious about Spotify playlist submission, but don’t know where to start Here’s what you need to do:

 First: Claim Your Spotify Profile

 Before you can do anything with Spotify, you need to claim your profile.
 You can do this after your first release goes live on the platform.
 Visit artists.spotify.com and follow the instructions.

 Second: Fully Optimize your Spotify Profile

 Make sure to include photos, social links and a 1,500 character bio.
 I break it all down here in my post on how to build a solid Spotify Foundation.

 Since you can’t claim your Profile until your first release is LIVE (unless you obtain your Spotify Artist ID from your distributor – which we have found to be impossible!), you will have to wait until your second release to take advantage of submitting to the Spotify curators.
 Include as much information as possible (genres, instruments used, a short pitch, etc.) We talk more about this process throughout this blog post.

 Fourth: You need to get your own listeners and followers

 It is your job to bring your fans (even if your fan base is small) to Spotify.
 Ask your fans to pre-save tracks that are not released yet, or follow you on the platform as a general CTA (call to action).
 Also, using Submithub and personal research and outreach to pitch Spotify playlists is key.
 Try creating a branded playlist with music you love and your own music and use it as your Artist’s Pick.
 Simultaneously promote the playlist on your social platforms for your fans to listen and follow.
 This article walks you through 5 ways to build your audience on Spotify.

 Fifth: Get some of your own independent playlist and blog features